Hey Blogger Buds,

 My school has this production thing that's kind of a Big Deal.
 It involves A Lot of Practice.
 And one of my house computers broke.
 And I've been pushing myself to finally finish my first draft, after three years.

-All in all, I'm a bad person blogger.
+All in all, I'm a bad

 BUT, today I have a review for you.